CyberFlameGO/svnpython/Doc/library/multiprocessing.rst

    In addition process objects also support the following methods:

-   .. attribute:: pid
+   .. attribute:: Process.pid

       Return the process ID.
 Before the process is spawned, this will be ``None``.

-   .. attribute:: exitcode
+   .. attribute:: Process.exitcode

-      The child's exit code.
+      Return the child's exit code.
 This will be ``None`` if the process has not yet terminated.
 A negative value *-N* indicates that the child was terminated by signal *N*.

-   .. attribute:: authkey
+   .. attribute:: Process.authkey

-      The process's authentication key (a byte string).
+      Return the process's authentication key (a byte string).

       When :mod:`multiprocessing` is initialized the main process is assigned a random string using :func:`os.random`.

-      When a :class:`Process` object is created, it will inherit the authentication key of its parent process, although this may be changed by setting :attr:`authkey` to another byte string.
+      When a :class:`Process` object is created, it will inherit the authentication key of its parent process, although this may be changed using :attr:`Process.authkey` below.

       See :ref:`multiprocessing-auth-keys`.

+   .. attribute:: Process.authkey = authkey

+      Set the process's authentication key which must be a byte string.

    .. method:: terminate()